zognin/tp/docs/UserGuide.md

 * Order quantity and recipe ingredients are optional.
 Order quantity will be set to 1 if not specified.

-* Quantity of ingredients in the inventory will be decreased by the amount specified after `ri/` if it exists in the inventory.
+* Quantity of ingredients in the inventory will decrease by the amount specified after `ri/` if it exists in the inventory.

 * All orders will be uncompleted upon addition.